 This creative period is still strongly influenced by Western concepts and techniques.
 The portraits show Chinese, but the techniques are still largely European.

 early portraits in western style from the beginning to 1978

-The works from this period are mostly oil painting, pastel, mixed media.
-They are western oriented and mostly influenced by Expressionism.
+The works from this period are mostly oil paintings, pastels, and mixed media.
+They are western oriented some expressionist.

-Blog posts on these and similar topics are posted regularly on https://zettl.blog/journals/
+Please check blog posts on these and similar topics: https://zettl.blog/journals/

 about portrait painting

 Portraiture is an art genre in which an artist creates a representation of a specific person, usually a person’s face or head.
 The purpose of portraiture is to capture the likeness, personality, and mood of the subject.
 Throughout history, portraiture has been an important means of preserving the memory of individuals, be they royalty, leaders or ordinary people.